AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-05-Writing-A-Unix-Shell-In-Haskell-1.md

 ### Getting Started

 Before we can start writing code, we will need to setup the project structure and name our shell.
-Being the creative genius that I am (I'm not) I decided to name my unix shell **Ash** for *Alex-SHell*.
-To build the project itself, i'm going to use [stack](https://docs.haskellstack.org/en/stable/README/). *Stack* is a cross-platform utility for building Haskell projects; it is very user-friendly, taking care of a lot of linking and build tasks behind the scenes.
-To get stack run:
+Being the creative genius that I am (I'm not) I decided to name my unix shell **Ash** for **A**lex-**SH**ell.
+To build the project itself, i'm going to use [stack](https://docs.haskellstack.org/en/stable/README/). *Stack* is a cross-platform utility for building Haskell projects that is very user-friendly.
+Stack takes care of a lot build tasks, like downloading dependencies, behind the scenes.
+To get stack, run:

 ```bash
 curl -sSL https://get.haskellstack.org/ | sh